GSA/https/pages/hsts.md

 When a browser knows that a domain has enabled HSTS, it does two things:

-* Always uses an `https://` connection, even when clicking on an `http://` link or after typing a domain into the location bar without specifying a protocol.
+* Always uses an `https://` connection, even when clicking on an `http://` link or after typing a domain into the location bar without specifying a scheme.
 * Removes the ability for users to click through warnings about invalid certificates.

 A domain instructs browsers that it has enabled HSTS by returning an HTTP header over an HTTPS connection.